Photographs

 Blond rods

-The above rod, now sold I'm afraid, is an example of a blond rod constructed on a 3x3 node spacing and fitted with my own design cap and ring reelseat with morticed burr mali insert.
+The above rod, is an example of a blond rod constructed on a 3x3 node spacing and fitted with my own design cap and ring reelseat with morticed burr mallee insert.
 The genuine agate lined butt ring is from a pre-war rod.

-The picture above shows a hand made agate lined stripper guide with a polished nickel silver frame, shown fitted to a blond rod and whipped in my signature colours of antique gold and black.
+The picture above shows a hand made agate lined stripper guide with a polished nickel silver frame, shown fitted to a blond rod with a high gloss finish and whipped in my signature colours of antique gold and black.

 Flamed rods